restatedev/vercel-ai/README.md

 When asking for a loan of 50000, the risk assessment agent will be called.

-The UI shows how the calling agent is suspended, while the other agent is doing something:
+The UI shows how the calling agent is suspended, while the risk assessment agent is busy.
 ![Screenshot of the main loan agent awaiting the risk assessment agent](doc/img/multi_agent_pending.png)

-Here, everything is complete:
+After the risk assessment agent completes, the callee resumes the workflow.
 ![Screenshot of the main loan agent with the completed risk assessment agent](doc/img/multi_agent_complete.png)